epfl-ada/ada-2021-project-escouade/README.md

 1. Who are the people talking about cinema, regarding gender and age ?

-2. How does the memorability of a movie evolve regarding his characteristics (gender of producer / actors, genre of movies, ratings, etc.) ?
+2. How does the memorability of a movie evolve regarding his characteristics (gender of producer/actors, genre of movies, ratings, etc.) ?

 3. Could Quotebank's data predict the genre and/or the ratings of a movie ?